-NNPC to indigenous firms: Bid for 30 marginal fields - The Nation Newspaper — Nigeria Today
+NNPC urges indigenous firms to bid for 30 marginal fields - The Punch — Nigeria Today

-NNPC to indigenous firms: Bid for 30 marginal fields – The Nation Newspaper
+NNPC urges indigenous firms to bid for 30 marginal fields – The Punch

 |